pegi3s/dockerfiles/sapp/README.md

 In this command, you should replace:
 - `/your/data/dir` to point to the directory that contains the input files you want to analyze.
 - `<package.jar>` to the name of the `SAPP` package you want to use.
-- `<options> ` with the specific options of the SAPP package.
-These options will include the input/output files, which should be referenced under /data/.
+- `<options> ` with the specific options of the `SAPP` package.
+These options will include the input/output files, which should be referenced under `/data/`.

 For instance, to run the `Conversion.jar` package for an Eukaryotic Genome, you should run: `docker run --rm -v /your/data/dir:/data pegi3s/sapp java -jar Conversion.jar -fasta2rdf -input /data/FlyBase_JCLNID.fasta -o /data/DMelanogaster.hdt -genome -chromosome -id DMelanogaster -org "Drosophila melanogaster"`